 These languages aren’t the first choice for beginners, but they’re great for building complex Android applications.
 Unlike Java and Kotlin, C/C++ runs natively on the phone.
 While this makes it more challenging to work with, it’s highly versatile in terms of features.
 It’s great for designing complicated games because of its native platform.
 In short, you can get the most out of your device with C or C++.

 If you need the power of C or C++ but don’t want to deal with their complexities, try C# instead.
-It’s essentially a simplified C-based language, and it’s a fantastic option for Android development.
-Beginners should take to C# with ease, as long as they have a fundamental understanding of coding.
+It’s essentially a higher level and object-oriented C-based language, and it’s a fantastic option for Android development.
 While it’s newer than most other coding languages, it still has a large developer community.
 It can be used along with a game engine to create some excellent 3D and otherwise high-tech games.

 While the official programming language for Android is Java, many other languages are used to develop Android apps.
 These include:

 Needless to say, programming can be challenging.
 If you’re not already into it, we suggest you learn from qualified professionals.
 Mobile app development can be a rewarding and lucrative career for you, and programs exist to help you break into the industry.
 Coding bootcamps that specialize in app building can train you up in months and send you into the workforce with all of the skills you need.

 If you’re into gaming or want to revamp your career, consider a coding bootcamp.
 Sign up for our free 21-day challenge and we’ll begin helping you learn how to code in no time!
 Remember, anybody can break into app development and software engineering.
 All it takes is endurance, willingness to learn, and the right help.